folio-org/docs/content/en/docs/Glossary/_index.md

   <tr>
    <td>Shelving lag time
    </td>
-   <td>Locally determine time-frame between the return of material and a time determined it should be reshelved.
+   <td>Locally determined time-frame between the return of material and the time it should be reshelved.
+This functionality is not yet in place for the Honeysuckle version of FOLIO.
    </td>
   </tr>
   <tr>
    <td>SIG
    </td>
-   <td>Special Interest Group: A SIG consists of practitioners from libraries and services providers that are interested in contributing to a specific functional area of the FOLIO platform.
+   <td>Special Interest Group.
+A SIG consists of a group of subject-matter experts that are interested in contributing to a specific functional area of the FOLIO platform.
    </td>
   </tr>
   <tr>
    <td>Sponsor
    </td>
-   <td>A person who authorizes another person to do something on his or her behalf i.e.  checkout, renew, recall, etc.
+   <td>A person who authorizes another person to do something on his or her behalf, i.e., checkout, renew, recall, etc.
    </td>
   </tr>
   <tr>
    <td>SRS
    </td>
    <td>Source Record Storage.
+A storage layer in FOLIO.
 If an instance has an underlying MARC record, then this record is stored in SRS.
 The underlying MARC record is also named <em>the source of truth.</em>
    </td>
   </tr>
   <tr>
    <td>Tag
    </td>
-   <td>A cross-FOLIO application, tags will allow for faceting/filtering search results, batching things that have similar characteristics, and reporting categories.
+   <td> A label applied to a FOLIO record that allows for cross-app faceting, filtering, record batching and reporting.
    </td>
   </tr>
   <tr>
    <td>Tenant
    </td>
-   <td>A single installation of FOLIO.
-Libraries may refer to their FOLIO server as “single-tenant” or “multi-tenant” depending on how their hosting environment is configured.
+   <td>A client in FOLIO whose data are stored separately and are accessible and visible separately from other clients.
+FOLIO installations may be “single-tenant” or “multi-tenant” depending on how their hosting environment is configured.
+A client is typically a library or a branch library.
+Each tenant uses its own set of deployed modules.
    </td>
   </tr>
   <tr>
    <td>Token
    </td>
-   <td>Used to auto-fill content in a notice when it is sent.
-For example, if a notice template includes the token {{item.title}}, the notice will replace the token with the title of the item when the notice is delivered to the patron.
+   <td>A value in a notice used to dynamically fill content in a notice when it is sent.
+For example, if a notice template includes the token {{item.title}}, when the notice is generated, {{item.title}} will be replaced by the title of the item to which the notice is referring.
    </td>
   </tr>
   <tr>